ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

     column:
       title: ""
       text: >-
-        #### Custom Cable Assemblies
+        #### Custom Made Cable Assembly

-        All our cable assemblies are custom made to customer drawing and specification.
-We can assist with technical engineering before producing prototypes for sample approval, and our flexible way of working allows for any changes to specification before full volume batches begin.
+        All our cable assembly products are manufactured to the exact customer drawing and specification.
+We have technical engineering expertise to support and advise of any beneficial technical or cost-effective changes to the cable assembly.

+        Every customer and their cable assembly requirement is unique and different to others that we manufacture, as we supply to such a diverse set of Industries.
+Our sales and engineering team work closely with customers to ensure we fully understand the application and purpose of the assembly.
+We provide cost-effective quotes, and run sample prototypes prior to full batch production to ensure quality and specification meets customer approval.

         Our customers really are a reflection of our quality and care, which is why we are immensely proud to manufacture cable assemblies for two world-renowned manufacturers, Aston Martin and Brompton Bicycle.
 These two customers are examples where the opportunities have grown from manufacturing a handful of their cable assembly products, to now producing an extensive range of cost-effective [cable assemblies](/cable-assemblies) and wiring looms to their operational plants.

-        Being a supplier of cable assembly services for over 25 years has extensively broadened our knowledge and expertise in multiple markets.
-These include; Automotive, General Engineering, Medical & Nuclear.
   - type: column
     column:
       title: ""
       text: >-
-        #### Cable Assembly Production
+        #### Cable Assembly Sample Prototype & Production

         We deliver over 1,000 cable assembly products per week and these are shipped worldwide to Industries including; Automotive, Medical, Security and Test & Measurement.
 Based in our large and lively Bolton factory, our cable assembly production is set up for fast turnaround and accurate manufacture.

         With 25 years experience we have built a seamless service that offers customers a cable assembly solution, supporting them with design & development and delivering on a fast and flexible turnaround.

+        A cable assembly sample for all new products to ensure that the customer is 100% satisfied and happy for us to commence with full volume production.
+We work to only the highest quality standards and proud that all our cable assemblies are manufactured in our family run British Bolton factory.
   - type: column
     column:
       title: ""